henryiii/semester/README.rst

         * First part of answer (2)
         * Answers can have multiple parts(3)

-The prepend file goes at the beginning, and can contain `{name}`, which will be based on the filename.
+The prepend file goes at the beginning, and can contain ``{name}``, which will be based on the filename.
-If you name your files `postlab1.mkd` or `homework1.mkd`, they will be nicely typeset here.
+If you name your files ``postlab1.mkd`` or ``homework1.mkd``, they will be nicely typeset here.

 Figures
 -------

-The problem with these assignments, while they support latex math and markdown formating, putting images in can be hard.
-The `semester figures` command allows you to create the required copies of a .tex image written in Tikz to insert into an assignment.
+The problem with these assignments, while they support latex math and markdown formatting, putting images in can be hard.
+The ``semester figures`` command allows you to create the required copies of a ``.tex`` image written in Tikz to insert into an assignment.
 See the examples folder.

 Roster
 ------